Arthur Koestler: Later life, 1956–1975

-In 1962, along with his agent, A D Peters and the editor of The Observer, David Astor, Koestler set up a scheme to encourage prison inmates to engage in arts activities and to reward their efforts.
-Koestler Arts supports over 7,000 entrants from UK prisons each year and awards prizes in fifty different artforms.
-In September each year, Koestler Arts run an exhibition at London's Southbank Centre.
+In 1962, along with his agent, A D Peters, and the editor of The Observer, David Astor, Koestler set up a scheme to encourage prison inmates to engage in arts activities and to reward their efforts.
+Twenty years later he left £10,000 in his will to the Koestler Trust.
+Nowadays Koestler Arts supports over 7,000 entrants from UK prisons annually and awards prizes in fifty art forms.
+In late Autumn each year, Koestler Arts runs an exhibition usually at London's Southbank Centre.

 Koestler's book The Act of Creation was published in May 1964.
-In November he undertook a lecture tour of various universities in California.
-In 1965 he married Cynthia in New York; they moved to California, where he participated in a series of seminars at the Center for Advanced Study in the Behavioral Sciences at Stanford University.

-Koestler spent most of 1966 and the early months of 1967 working on The Ghost in the Machine.
+In November, he undertook a lecture tour at various universities in California.
+In 1965, he married Cynthia in New York, and they moved to California, where he participated in a series of seminars at the Center for Advanced Study in the Behavioral Sciences at Stanford University.
+Koestler spent most of 1966 and early 1967 working on The Ghost in the Machine.
 In his article "Return Trip to Nirvana", published in 1967 in the Sunday Telegraph, Koestler wrote about the drug culture and his own experiences with hallucinogens.
-The article also challenged the defence of drugs in Aldous Huxley's The Doors of Perception.
+The article also challenged the conclusion about mescaline experience in Aldous Huxley's The Doors of Perception.

-In April 1968 Koestler was awarded the Sonning Prize "for [his] outstanding contribution to European culture".
-The Ghost in the Machine was published in August of same year and in the autumn he received an honorary doctorate from Queen's University, Kingston, Canada.
-In the later part of November the Koestlers flew to Australia for a number of television appearances and press interviews.
+In April 1968, Koestler was awarded the Sonning Prize "for [his] outstanding contribution to European culture".
+The Ghost in the Machine was published in August of the same year, and in the autumn, he received an honorary doctorate from Queen's University, Kingston, Canada.
+In the later part of November, the Koestlers flew to Australia for a number of television appearances and press interviews.
 The first half of the 1970s saw the publication of four more books by Koestler: The Case of the Midwife Toad (1971), The Roots of Coincidence and The Call-Girls (both 1972), and The Heel of Achilles: Essays 1968–1973 (1974).
-In the New Year Honours List for 1972 he was made a Commander of the Order of the British Empire (CBE).
+In the 1972 New Year Honours, he was appointed a Commander of the Order of the British Empire (CBE).